Victim in Virginia melee wept for social justice, her boss says

 The two have worked closely since Heyer joined the firm a little more than five years ago.

-"Purple was her favorite color," said Wilson, recalling how much Heyer, who shared a duplex apartment in Charlottesville with her beloved pet Chihuahua, named Violet.
+"Purple was her favorite color," said Wilson, recalling that Heyer shared a duplex apartment in Charlottesville with a beloved pet Chihuahua named Violet.
 "She would wear purple a lot, and she would wear it every day if she could get away with it."

 Born in Charlottesville, the home of the University of Virginia's main campus, Heyer was raised in a nearby town and graduated from William Monroe High School in Stanardsville.